Triangulated categories with a single compact generator and two Brown representability theorems: Basics

 which is a triangle.
 The long exact sequence obtained by applying $\ch$ to this triangle tells us that the kernel of the map $\bigoplus_{\lambda\in\Lambda}^{}f_\lambda^{}$ is $\ch^{-1}\big(\bigoplus_{\lambda\in\Lambda}^{}C_\lambda^{}\big)$, but (ii) informs us that this is $\bigoplus_{\lambda\in\Lambda}^{}\ch^{-1}(C_\lambda^{})$, which is $\bigoplus_{\lambda\in\Lambda}^{}\mathrm{Ker}(f_\lambda^{})$.
 The right exactness of coproducts is formal, completing the proof of (iii).

 Finally (iv) follows by applying the functor $\ch$ to the triangle

 and using (ii) to compute the long exact sequence. \eprf

 \rmk{R-1.9} Remark~\ref{R0.7} tells us that, if $\ct$ is a triangulated category with coproducts and a single compact generator, then the preferred equivalence class contains {\it t}--structures $(\ct^{\leq0},\ct^{\geq0})$ with $\ct^{\leq0}$ and $\ct^{\geq0}$ both closed under coproducts.
 This is the situation in which we will apply Lemma~\ref{L-1.7}.
-Note also that Remark~\ref{R0.7} warns us that not every \tstr\ in the preferred equivalence class need satisfy the property.
+Note also that Remark~\ref{R0.7} warns us that not every \tstr\ in the preferred equivalence class needs to satisfy this property.

 We will mostly use Lemma~\ref{L-1.7}(iv) in the special case where the sequences $\ch^\ell(E_1)\la\ch^\ell(E_2)\la\ch^\ell(E_3)\la\cdots$ eventually stabilize for every $\ell$.
 When this happens the $\colim^1$ terms all vanish, and the natural map is an isomorphism $\colim\, \ch^\ell(E_i)\la \ch^\ell\big(\hoco E_i\big)$. \ermk